 Research suggests that pelvic floor exercises can be an effective way to resolve ED long-term.
 In this particular study, 40% of men who did regular pelvic floor exercises had regained normal erectile function, and 35.5% had improved function.

 To get started with some daily pelvic floor (or kegel) exercises have a watch of the video below.

 4. Make an appointment with your GP

-However, it’s worth noting that ED tablets won’t be for everyone – as some can react with certain medications (those that contain nitrates), and are also not recommended for people who have a history of stroke or heart attack (or who are taking alpha-blockers).
+However, it’s worth noting that ED tablets aren’t suitable for everyone.
+Some people can react with certain medications (those that contain nitrates); and they’re also not recommended for people who have a history of stroke or heart attack (or who are taking alpha-blockers).
 Your GP will be best placed to advise you on this.

 Some GPs might also recommend that you use a vacuum pump, as these can be used as an alternative to medication.
 They encourage blood flow to the penis and tend to work for most men.
 Your GP will be able to advise you on where to get one, as they aren’t always available on the NHS.